Owner and Director

 Best advice received: Spend time outside your comfort zone.
 You’ll learn more about who you are, what you’re capable of, and what more you have to learn.

 Atlanta Sports Council

 Dan Corso is president of the Atlanta Sports Council, the arm of the Metro Atlanta Chamber that serves as a recruiter for major regional, national, and international sporting events.
-The ASC was instrumental in the selection of Atlanta as the site for the 2018 College Football Playoff National Championship, Super Bowl LIII in 2019, and the 2020 NCAA Men’s Final Four (ultimately canceled due to COVID-19).
+The ASC was instrumental in the selection of Atlanta as the site for the 2018 College Football Playoff National Championship, Super Bowl LIII in 2019, and the 2020 NCAA Men’s Final Four (ultimately canceled due to Covid-19).
+Atlanta will be the first city to host the College Football Playoff National Championship again in 2025, and in 2026, the FIFA World Cup will be held in the city.
 Corso is also president of the Atlanta Football Host Committee, which helped plan the CFP National Championship.
 He serves on the boards of the Atlanta Convention & Visitors Bureau and College Football Hall of Fame.
 Prior to joining the ASC in 1999, Corso was vice chair of the festival division for the 1998 Chick-fil-A Peach Bowl.